Sher Vancouver: Background

 In 2021, Sher Vancouver launched a BIPOC podcast hosted by two queer South Asian women, Niri and Sharon.
 The first three guests were Sher Vancouver Founder Alex Sangha, graphic designer and artist Jag Nagra, and the Founder of SUVA Beauty Shaina Azad.

-Vancouver Pride Parade
+Vancouver pride parade

 In 2016, Sher Vancouver Founder Alex Sangha became the first Sikh to become the Grand Marshal of the Vancouver Pride Parade.
 In 2017, the Canadian federal defence minister Harjit Sajjan, who himself is a Sikh and wears a turban, danced on the Sher float in the Vancouver Pride Parade.
 This sent a message to the Sikh community that LGBTQ people need to be treated with dignity, respect, and equality.

-Vancouver Vaisakhi Parade
+Vancouver Vaisakhi parade

 In 2017, Sher Vancouver became the first LGBTQ South Asian organization to participate in the Vancouver Vaisakhi Parade.
 Sher Vancouver has since participated in the Vancouver Vaisakhi Parade multiple times.

 Out and Proud Project

 In 2013, Sher Vancouver launched the Out and Proud Project which profiled LGBTQ South Asians from around the world.